yogenderPalChandra/deleteThisRepo/extending-schema-busInternal0flag.md

 }

 ```
-So if this rule hits, i.e. the event has the flag exampleFlag="false" the event would be routed to the target-event-bus.
+So if this rule hits, i.e. the event has the flag exampleFlag="false", the event would be routed to the target-event-bus.